Trump heads to Europe at a time of remembrance, turmoil | New Country 923

 Trump heads to Europe at a time of remembrance, turmoil

-This time, he faces an ally in turmoil, Britain, and a global call to renew democratic pacts.

-The agenda for Trump’s weeklong trip is both ceremonial and official: a state visit and an audience with Queen Elizabeth II in London, D-Day commemoration ceremonies on both sides of the English Channel and his first presidential visit to Ireland, with a stay at his coastal golf club.
+The agenda for Trump’s weeklong journey is both ceremonial and official: a state visit and an audience with Queen Elizabeth II in London, D-Day commemoration ceremonies on both sides of the English Channel and his first presidential visit to Ireland.

-Trump will arrive at a precarious moment, as he faces a fresh round of impeachment fervor back home and uncertainty on the other side of the Atlantic.
+But the president will arrive at a precarious moment, as he faces a fresh round of impeachment fervor back home and uncertainty on the other side of the Atlantic Ocean.

-Trump is to leave Washington on Sunday and arrive in London on Monday morning for a two-day stay.
+British Prime Minister Theresa May steps down days after Trump visits as the government wrestles with its exit from the European Union.